If you have been selling at the online marketplace, then chances are that you might have come across the term – Amazon freight forwarders.

 - Amazon shouldn’t be mentioned on any of the export documentation (example: invoices, export declarations, air waybills, packing lists, etc.).

 - If you (or the freight forwarder) don’t have a U.S. address, you (or the freight forwarder) cannot export the items without Amazon’s written authorization.

 About Customs, Duties, and Taxes

 The recipient or the receiver is the importer and should comply with every law and rule in the destination country.

 Orders that are shipped outside the U.S. are subject to:

 The receiver of the international shipment might be subject to these charges, which will be levied after the consignment reaches the receiver’s country.

 The recipient should fulfill any extra charge incurred during the customs clearance.
 Amazon will neither fulfill these charges nor it can predict what the charges may be.

 The customs policies differ widely.
-Therefore, it is important to contact with the local customs office for proper information on clearance procedures and causes in the delay.
+Therefore, it is important to contact the local customs office for proper information on clearance procedures and the causes of the delay.

 - The customs offices of certain regions or countries require the importer’s record to give an identification form before they release the shipment.